 The mission is over, and NASA scientists are working on future manned and unmanned space missions.
 The Apollo 11 film is completed, and the NASA film personnel are busy with other films.
 Hopefully, the next film can be done at a more leisurely pace.

-The completed film, presented by the National Archives:
+The completed film, presented by the U.S. The National Archives and Records Administration:

 Color photographs of the Apollo 11 lunar flight and moon-walk were exposed in deep space by Astronauts Neil Armstrong, Michael Collins and Edwin Aldrin.
 Needing no captions, they are presented simply as a “gallery” of photographic Space Art.